 1 PTI Govt Urged to Invest More in Education as More than Half of Children in Tribal Areas Are out-of-School, The Express Tribune (Islamabad May 26, 2019); Imtiaz M, "Girls' Education" The Nation (Islamabad).
 2 International Covenant on Economic Social and Cultural Rights (ICESCR), Art.
-13. Pakistan signed the treaty on 3 November 2004 and ratified on 17 April 2008. female student drop-out rates and the organization of programs for girls who have left school prematurely.4 Furthermore, Girls' Right Education Program ("GREP") is an agreement Pakistan has entered with UNESCO for the protection of the right to education of young girls.
+13. Pakistan signed the treaty on 3 November 2004 and ratified on 17 April 2008. in the field of education.
+CEDAW also obliges Pakistan to recognize, on a basis of equality of genders, the same conditions in vocational guidance, access to education, the reduction of female student drop-out rates and the organization of programs for girls who have left school prematurely.4 Furthermore, Girls' Right Education Program ("GREP") is an agreement Pakistan has entered with UNESCO for the protection of the right to education of young girls.
 In February 2014, the Government of Pakistan and UNESCO signed the Funds-in-Trust agreement for establishing the overarching program to realize right to education of young girls in Pakistan from low - income households.
-The purpose of the program is to support the government's efforts in increasing accessibility and improving the quality of primary education of young girls through capacity building and targeted interventions at both institutional and community level.5 Legal Obligations under Constitutional Law Article 25-A of the Constitution of Pakistan recognizes the right to education as a fundamental right for both male and female children.
+The purpose of the program is to support the government's efforts in increasing accessibility and improving the quality of primary education of young girls through capacity building and targeted interventions at both institutional and community level.5 - Legal Obligations under Constitutional Law Article 25-A of the Constitution of Pakistan recognizes the right to education as a fundamental right for both male and female children.
 Article 37-B and Article 38-D of the Constitution of Pakistan 1973 further affirms the policy of removing illiteracy and providing education without any kind of discrimination.
 In the famous Benazir Bhutto case, the Supreme Court of Pakistan reasoned that the Constitution of Pakistan must be read purposively and highlighted that Articles 3, 37 and 38 of the Constitution juxtapose to advance the cause of socio-economic principles and these provisions become in an indirect sense enforceable by law.
 The Supreme Court further highlighted that purposively defining rights will serve to guarantee genuine freedom which includes freedom from ignorance and illiteracy.6 The courts further realized that depriving education from someone is a way of removing a person from his or her right to dignified living.7 Consciousness is increasingly observed in Superior Courts' judgments with some judgments now making a clear reference on this pertinent topic.
-The Supreme Court has specifically affirmed specific measures for the right to education of students from under - privileged areas and their entitlement to receive education under Pakistani Constitution.8 Thus, in Shirin Munir case, the Supreme Court of Pakistan reasoned that no discrimination on the basis of sex could be permitted except on the ground of reasonable and intelligible classification which include 8 Fiaqat Hussain v Federation of Pakistan [2012] PLD 224 (SC).
+The Supreme Court has specifically affirmed specific measures for the right to education of students from under - privileged areas and their entitlement to receive education under Pakistani Constitution.8 Thus, in Shirin Munir 8 Fiaqat Hussain v Federation of Pakistan [2012] PLD 224 (SC).